AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56280-gift-registry-purchases-are-not-completed.md

 ## Issue

-The gift registry purchases are not completed
+The gift registry purchases are not completed.

 <u>Steps to reproduce</u>: